AimableHonorable/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ls: is a command to display the content list of current directory
 * cd: command to change directory to the user home directory
 * ls -l: Command to display content list in a long format
+* ls -la: Command to list all content including hidden files in a long format